-Combine these with your own perception of what you are supposed to do when you swim, and the result is a very awkward, almost robotic swimming stroke that goes nowhere fast.
+Combine these with your perception of what you are supposed to do when you swim, and the result is a very awkward, almost robotic swimming stroke that goes nowhere fast.
 This usually occurs regardless of how well you think you’re doing.

 Don’t get me wrong.
 What you have achieved so far is monumental.
 It’s getting over that final hurdle that is the most frustrating.

-Take the above factors and apply them to your breaststroke breathing technique.
+Please take the above factors and apply them to your breaststroke breathing technique.

-usually incomplete and therefore lack the power to assist the body lift.
-A lack of flexibility will add to this, plus any lack of flexibility in the neck joints will make lifting the head to breathe quite limited.
+If an adult swimmer is tense, unrelaxed or anxious, the leg and arm movements are usually incomplete and therefore lack the power to assist the body lift.
+A lack of flexibility will add to this, and any lack of flexibility in the neck joints will limit lifting the head to breathe.

-If you know you don’t quite clear the water as you attempt to breathe then human instinct kicks in and you naturally hold your breath and any conscious attempt you make at inhaling results in a mouth full of water.
+If you know you don’t quite clear the water as you attempt to breathe, then human instinct kicks in, and you naturally hold your breath and any conscious attempt you make at inhaling results in a mouth full of water.

 Despite the frustratingly long time it seems to take to get this right, it is possible to get there.
 Trust me on this.
-I’ve seen adults just like yourself go through the exact same experiences and eventually learn to swim breaststroke and get the hang of breathing to the point that it is like second nature.
+I’ve seen adults just like yourself go through the same experiences and eventually learn to swim breaststroke and get the hang of breathing to the point that it is like second nature.

-Relaxation leads to increased confidence and increased confidence leads to increased relaxation.
-It's a not-so vicious circle.
+Relaxation leads to increased confidence, and increased confidence leads to increased relaxation.
+It's a not-so-vicious circle.

-contains some easy to understand exercises that simplify Breaststroke and make it completely achievable for anyone.
-Download it here.
+My popular book How To Swim Breaststroke contains some easy-to-understand exercises that simplify Breaststroke and make it completely achievable for anyone.
+Check it out below.